Into the Dungeon

 Then, abruptly, his reaching hand met another ruggedly cut section of stone.
 Another corner with no hint of a door.
 The hall he’d been traversing branched to the left and the right.
-Further tentative investigation revealed another path towards the right as well.
-But no door.
+Further tentative investigation revealed the hallway continued forward as well.

-On the inner corner of the right side, between the right and central paths, Rin found a smooth flat surface jutting out from the corner.
+On the corner connecting the right and central paths, Rin found a smooth flat surface jutting out from the corner.
 Upon first running his fingers across it, he thought there was some kind of geometric design etched on the surface.
 The grooves, wide enough to fit his littlest finger in, were oddly irregular; too much so for any kind of pattern.

 Then what is it?
 Rin frowned through the darkness at where he supposed his fingers were.
 Was this his first puzzle?
 Mum said her first puzzle had been in a room.
 It had been a choice of combat.